 The People Working Group meets every month to work on people issues (as you might expect!).
-This group created the handbook you're reading, was behind an employee engagement event held in 2017 and will be looking in the future at topics like how we recruit staff.
+This group created the handbook you're reading, was behind employee engagement events held in 2017 and is currently looking at how we recruit staff and learn from exit interviews.
 Being part of the group is a great developmental experience to network with different individuals from across the Councils and have a chance to work on something completely different outside of your role.
 We welcome anyone from the organisation - all you need to commit to is 2 hours per month to attend the meetings and get stuck in with the work!